 That Elusive J-Lo 'Bronde'

-Requests for 'bronde' hair color are frequent, but everyone seems to have a different formula.
+Requests for 'bronde' hair color are frequent, but everyone seems to have a different formula and idea of what the color actually means.
 Not quite blonde and not quite brown, it was made famous by ladies like Jennifer Lopez and Jessica Alba.
 As beautiful as this color is, it can also be tricky to achieve for beginners.
 You need to find that balance of just enough warm and cool tones without going too warm or too ashy.
 Below is a great formula to get you started with.

 Natural Level: 6 light brown